Michael Sollis: Musica Viva Australia

 in Scottish prisons, Egyptian schools, regional Australia, and Australian universities.

 National Folk Festival

-In 2023, Sollis was appointed as one of the co-artistic directors for the National Folk Festival, alongside Holly Downes and Chris Stone.
+In 2023, Sollis was appointed one of the co-artistic directors for the National Folk Festival, alongside Holly Downes and Chris Stone.
 Their leadership focuses on revitalizing the festival and integrating contemporary and traditional folk practices.

 Composition and collaborations

 Sollis's work spans multiple artistic disciplines and themes, including astronomy, interdisciplinary storytelling, and community engagement.
 Examples include: